 - When your tenant moves out, inspect the property again together, preferably just before moving day.
 Compare the two lists

 - Either of you can do the repairs.
 If you decide to do them yourself, keep all receipts for repairs paid for out of the deposit.
 Your tenant is entitled to see them

 - If the repairs cost less than the deposit plus the interest earned, you must repay the balance to your tenant

 The Rental Housing Tribunal can advise you of your rights and responsibilities as a landlord and can help in the event of a dispute with a tenant.

 Or contact us.
-At Simon Dippenaar & Associates we are specialists in property law.
+At Simon Dippenaar & Associates Inc. we are a firm of specialist eviction attorneys with extensive experience in eviction law and property law.
 We act for both landlords and tenants and therefore know the challenges faced by both parties; and we have an intimate knowledge of the legislation from both sides.